jmayalag/prifi/README.md

    organization prove their membership without divulging their identity (i.e., their long-term public keys).

-   The following protocol is run between a client, the relay, and a group of trustees:
+   The following protocols are run between a client, the relay, and a group of trustees:

+   #### Authentication setup:
+   1. The relay sends the number of clients with long-term public keys to all trustees;
+   2. The j-th trustee generates a per-round secret r_j and sends a commitment R_j = g^r_j to other trustees;
+   3. For each client i, the trustee generates a per-round random generator h_i collectively with other trustees;

+   #### Client authentication:
+   1. A client sends an authentication request to the relay;
-   (1) The relay sends the public key of one of the trustees to the client;
+   2. The relay sends the IP/port address of the first trustees to the client;

-   (2) The client sends to the trustee an initial linkage tag, T0, and proves in zero-knowledge
+   3. The client connects to that trustee and requests an authentication context;
+   4. The trustee sends (H,p,g) to the client;
-       that he has correctly computed T0, and that he knows one of the long-term private (via "OR" proof).
+   5. The client computes an initial linkage tag T_0 and proves in zero-knowledge to the trustee that he has correctly computed T_0, and that he knows one of the long-term private (via "OR" proof);

-   (3) The trustee verifies the proof and computes T1 by removing s1 from T0 and adding r1
+   6. The trustee verifies the proof and computes T_1 by removing s_1 from T_0 and adding r_1 to T0;
-       to T0.
-He then sends T1 to the next trustee along with a proof that he has correctly computed T1 and knows r1.
+   7. The trustee sends T_1 to the next trustee along with a proof that he has correctly computed T_1 and knows r_1;
+   8. Once the last trustee computes the final linkage tag T_f, he sends it to the first trustee;
+   9. The first trustee sends T_f to the client.

    The client's proof is the interactive protocol of Camenisch and Stadler [CS97].
    The trustee's proof is a non-interactive protocol based on Schnorr's proof of knowledge of